nebo-hrn/DAEN-690-Pearmund-Cellars/README.md

 You will need the following software to run this project on your machine:

 [Excel](https://www.microsoft.com/en-us/microsoft-365/excel) - The framework of the project, any version after 2016 will suffice

+[Python](https://www.python.org/) - Used to run the ARIMA model to predict demand, any version after 3.9 will suffice